Hayesville, North Carolina: History

+Quanassee

 This was long an area of indigenous settlement along the Hiwassee River.
 An earthwork platform mound was built here, likely by people of the South Appalachian Mississippian culture about 1000 CE.
 It would have been the center of their village.

 Later, the historic Cherokee developed a town known as Quanassee at this site.
 They built their townhouse on top of the mound, to provide a place for communal discussion and reaching consensus.
-The town is shown on a 1725 colonial map as Qunassee; it was one of the numerous "Valley Towns" located along the Hiwassee River in Western North Carolina.
+It was one of the numerous "Valley Towns" located along the Hiwassee River in Western North Carolina.
 It was also along the Trading Path (also called the "Unicoi Turnpike").
-That road led from Quanassee west to another town at present-day Murphy, North Carolina, then over the Unicoi Range at Unicoi Gap and down to the Cherokee town of Great Tellico (today Tellico Plains, Tennessee) (Duncan 2003:245).
+That road led from Quanassee west to another town at present-day Murphy, North Carolina, then over the Unicoi Range at Unicoi Gap and down to the Cherokee town of Great Tellico (today Tellico Plains, Tennessee).

+Quanassee had several hundred inhabitants by 1550.
+In 1716, South Carolina officials met with Cherokee leaders in Quanassee to obtain the Cherokee's alliance in the Yamassee War.
+The next year South Carolina built a trading site in Quanassee to gain Cherokee commodities like deerskins in exchange for manufactured English goods.
+A Coosa (Creek) war party "cut off" Quanassee in 1725, demolishing the village and enslaving or killing most of its residents.
+The town was briefly reestablished before the American Revolution; Rutherford expedition forces camped there in 1776.
+In the 1820s, Baptist missionaries visited Quanassee to preach to families living there.

+Fort Hembree

+In October 1837, Tennessee militia established Fort Hembree near Hayesville to prepare for deporting the Cherokee.
+Approximately 1,000 Cherokee people were held prisoner at the fort and removed from the area.
+The military abandoned Fort Hembree in June 1838, though it was reactivated in 1860 to train soldiers for the Civil War.

 After the Cherokee were forced to cede their land, European Americans settled in this rural area and took over what is now known as the Spikebuck Town Mound and Village Site.
 They cultivated much of the village site, disturbing the topsoil layers.
 Some excavations were conducted in the 1960s and 1970s.
 The town mound and village site was listed in 1982 on the National Register of Historic Places as an archeological site.

 Clay County acquired the mound site in 2000 and protects it; the Archeological Conservancy acquired the town/village site and farmsteads in 2011.